ARossiter0/Memoranda/Deliverable1.md

 ## 1: Basic Information (needed before you start with your Sprint -- Sprint Planning)

+Note: we had a meeting on Sunday the 18th and this is when we chose the topic, the scrum master and the git master.

 **Topic you chose:**
 	>Topic 2 - Teacher Course Planning Tool